Skip to content

 Unlike the standard tab, the new Incognito tab in Chrome will not save any data in the browser.
 Your browsing history, cookies & cache, etc., are temporarily stored and immediately wiped out on closing the incognito browsing session.

-1. Open the Chrome app on your Android.
+1. Open the Google Chrome on your Android.

 To close the incognito tab: